Fiserv/Commerce-Hub/docs/In-Person/NFC/Contactless-QR.md

 # Contactless and QR Payments

 <!-- theme: danger -->
->We are enhancing Commerce Hub to include Contactless transaction support and the documents related to the features will be released soon.
+>We are enhancing Commerce Hub to include Contactless transaction support.
+The documents related to the features will be released soon.

 ---